softwarelanguageslab/maf/README.md

 To allow specific tests to be run, tags have been added to the test suite.
  * Following tags can be used to select the component of the framework that should (not) be tested: `ParserTest`, `LatticeTest`, `PrimitiveTest` and `SoundnessTest`.
  * Following tags can be used to select which benchmark programs (not) to run: `SlowTest`.
+ * Following tags can be used to test utility components of the framework: `UtilTest`.

 The `SlowTest` tag currently is only used for some of the soundness tests.
 When these tests are disabled, only a part of the available benchmark programs will be used.